ITensor/website/docs/book/intro.md

 Data scientists are discovering tensor algorithms which decisively outperform standard techniques.

-In real tensor applications, each tensor index has a semantic, or physical meaning.
+When a problem is cast into the language of tensors, each tensor index can typically be assigned a semantic, or physical meaning.
 Similarly in ITensor, tensor indices are objects with unique identities.
 Constructing an index in ITensor looks like: